Summary

 Tagging System for Ad-Hoc Grouping

-Beyond the formal hierarchy, teams often need to group sensors by arbitrary criteria: "all sensors involved in the Q1 reliability study," "sensors monitored by the ML anomaly detection model," or "critical sensors requiring 24/7 alerting."
-A flexible tagging system supports this:
+Beyond the formal hierarchy, teams often need to group sensors by arbitrary criteria, such as "all sensors involved in the Q1 reliability study," "sensors monitored by the ML anomaly-detection model," or "critical sensors requiring 24/7 alerting."
+A flexible tagging system supports this requirement:

 -- Sensors table already has a JSONB 'tags' column